Discover the Fascinating Amsterdam Jewish Quarter with a Free Walking Tour

 Highlights of the Amsterdam Jewish Quarter Walking Tour

-- Hollandsche Schouwburg: Formerly a theater, this building became a deportation center during World War II.
-It now serves as a monument and museum, honoring the memory of the Holocaust.
+Hollandsche Schouwburg: It was the theater before it was transformed to a Dutch Jewish deportations camp during World War II.
+It is however, now used as a memorial and a museum, dedicated to the memory of the holocaust.

 Tour Tips and Recommendations